 Allows the head of any state agency to withhold payments to a participant in any program administered by that agency if the agency head determines there is a credible allegation of fraud under investigation and the program participant is a subject of the investigation.
 Requires the agency to provide notice to the participant.

-Classifies certain government data as not public during the payment withholding period.
+Provides that the withholding is a temporary action and not subject to appeal under the Administrative Procedures Act.
+Classifies certain government data pertaining to the allegation and withholding as not public during the payment withholding period.